CompleteCar

 Servicing the MGS6 EV

 MG recommends an annual service schedule, or every 24,000km, whichever comes sooner.
-This applies to EVs as much as its hybrids and combustion cars, so the MGS6 EV ought to fall under the same schedule.
+This applies to EVs as much as its hybrids and combustion cars, so the MGS6 EV falls under the same schedule.

 MGS6 EV warranty